kyoriku/react-portfolio/README.md

 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license - see the LICENSE file for details.

 ## Questions
-For any questions, feel free to email me at contact@austingraham.ca.
+For any questions, feel free to email me at hello@austingraham.ca.